-After more than 25 years of development, failures and countless test trips around the world, I have now reached my goal.
+After 30 years of development, failures and countless test trips around the world, I have now reached my goal.
 Every night in one of our hammocks takes me back to Ecuador and my first nights in a hammock as a young man.

 Today I am proud of my life’s work and can show countless novelties and inventions, some of them a world first, that confirm me in my role as an expert in the field.

 Fortunately, I am no longer alone now.
 I have a large team helping me with the further development of our products, and they are even crazier than me!